Firepits - gas, wood or charcoal fuelled

 - Outdoor Fireplace: Nothing adds to a summer patio party like a cosy outdoor fireplace or pit, creating warmth and ambiance for those cooler summer evenings for outdoor living all year round.

 - Simple Grilling: Some firepits come with a cooking grate doubling as a grill, too – great for simple outdoor cooking (e.g. sausages or kebabs) or marshmallow toasting.

-- Tables: Firepit tables allow family and friends to enjoy eating and drinking in the warmth of a roaring fire – outside!
+- Tables to gather around and creating atmosphere: Firepit tables allow family and friends to enjoy eating and drinking in the warmth of a roaring fire – outside!
 This feature provides a substantial rim on which to lay your drinks and food plates allowing you to entertain around a fiery centerpiece.